mohammedjunaidn/E-Commerce_and_Sales_report/README.md

 - Pandas and NumPy (EDA, Data cleaning and preprocessing)
 - Matplotlib and seaborn (Visualization
 ## Conclusion
-This data analytics report provides clear insights into the sales trends and overall performance of the e-commerce business from 2019 to 2025 across<br>
+This data analytics report provides clear insights into the sales trends and overall performance of the e-commerce business from 2019 to 2025<br>
-various states in India.
+across various states in India.
 The data cleaning and analysis process transformed raw, unstructured information into meaningful insights that support<br>
 better decision-making and help drive future business growth.
 The final cleaned dataset is now structured, consistent, and reliable for further analysis.<br>
 - Database storage using SQL for efficient data management and retrieval
 - Power BI dashboard creation for professional visual reporting